Warwick Thornton: Family and personal life

 Thornton's sister, Erica Glynn, is also a film writer and director.

 Thornton was formerly married to filmmaker Beck Cole, whom he met in 1999.
 They have a daughter, Luka May, an actress also known as Luka Magdeline Cole or Luka May Glynn-Cole.
 The couple shared a personal as well as professional relationship (see above).
 By 2018 Thornton and Cole had separated.

 Thornton also has a son, Dylan River, who is a filmmaker who has worked with his father.

 He also has another daughter, Rona Glynn-McDonald, whose mother is producer Penelope McDonald, principal of Chili Films.
 Glynn-McDonald is the founding CEO of Common Ground, an organisation focused on reconciliation, and co-founder of First Nations Futures.
 In 2019 she filmed a series of short films called "Bedtime Stories", based on Dreamtime stories.
 The films were produced by her mother, while her father and brother also assisted.
 In the same year, she won the Diana Award for her work in "creating and sustaining positive change for Australia, primarily through sharing stories of First Nations people to a wide audience across Australia".
 As of 2024 Glynn-McDonald is in a relationship with AFL player and TV personality Tony Armstrong.

-Thornton chooses to continue to live in Alice Springs, which, he says gives him "strength and energy".